broeker/spacebook/content/pages/home.md

 ---

 ::: callout-blue
 **Did you know?** You can host your project anywhere, but we currently assume [Netlify](https://www.netlify.com/), and various features may be Netlify dependent (e.g. contact forms, Netlify Identity).
-They provide a generous free tier, and are pioneers in a new breed of web hosting that make it very simple to push some files to a speedy, global CDN that will serve your files faster than you can blink.
+They provide a generous free tier, and are pioneers in a new breed of web hosting that makes it simple to push some files to a speedy, global CDN that will serve your files faster than you can blink.
 :::

 ---